Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Primordial black holes

 \subsection{\texorpdfstring{\textbf{Modes with} $\boldsymbol{k\gtrsim k_f}$} {Something with beta in it}}

-To characterize the peak of power spectrum with these modes, it's also useful to introduce a dimensionless parameter $\mathcal{I}$ \cite{Garcia-Saenz:2018vqf,Bjorkmo:2019qno}.
-The quantization of the curvature fluctuation with imaginary speed of sound is quite different from the real one \cite{Garcia-Saenz:2018vqf}.
-The difference is that unlike the Bunch-Davies vacuum, the negative frequency modes are non-zero for initial state of EFT due to the different commutation conditions of the mode functions.
-Taking the super-horizon limit, the leading contribution of the power spectrum is
+To characterize the peak of the power spectrum for these modes, it's also useful to introduce a dimensionless parameter $\mathcal{I}$ \cite{Garcia-Saenz:2018vqf,Bjorkmo:2019qno}.
+The quantization of the curvature fluctuation with imaginary speed of sound differs significantly from that of with real one \cite{Garcia-Saenz:2018vqf}.
+The difference lies in the fact that, unlike the Bunch-Davies vacuum, the negative frequency modes are non-zero for initial state of the EFT due to the different commutation conditions of the mode functions.
+Taking the super-horizon limit, the leading contribution of the the power spectrum is